Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/03_Vitis_Export_To_Vivado/README.md

     b.
 In Tcl Console Remove the VMA by TCl API `vitis::remove_archive`
     c.
 Set the vitis_design_wrapper as top by `set_property top vitis_design_wrapper [current_fileset]`
     d.
 Export the platform for hardware by File -> Export -> Export Platform -> hardware -> pre-synthesis, provide the settings of the platform and mention the name of the XSA `hw`.
-3. Generate libadf.a with hw.xsa file using make command : make TARGET=hw XSA=hw.xsa graph
+2. Generate libadf.a with hw.xsa file using make command : make TARGET=hw XSA=hw.xsa graph
-4. Generate .xo files with hw.xsa file using make command : make TARGET=hw XSA=hw.xsa kernels
+3. Generate .xo files with hw.xsa file using make command : make TARGET=hw XSA=hw.xsa kernels
-5. Generate new VMA using make command : make TARGET=hw XSA=hw.xsa export
+4. Generate new VMA using make command : make TARGET=hw XSA=hw.xsa export
-6. Import the VMA into the platform
+5. Import the VMA into the platform
-7. Run the design synthesis, implementation run and timing closure.
+6. Run the design synthesis, implementation run and timing closure.
-8. Address timing violations and other implementation issues with the design.
+7. Address timing violations and other implementation issues with the design.
-9. Generate the fixed xsa using the TCL API: `write_hw_platform -fixed ./hw_fixed.xsa`.
+8. Generate the fixed xsa using the TCL API: `write_hw_platform -fixed ./hw_fixed.xsa`.

-All the steps 6-9 can be done by make command : `make TARGET=hw import`
+All the steps 6-8 can be done by make command : `make TARGET=hw import`

-10. Generate xclbin for the target hw using make command : `make TARGET=hw package`
+9. Generate xclbin for the target hw using make command : `make TARGET=hw package`

-Run the design on hw and you can see in the terminal, that data is received well in stream_in IP.
-Reading the register to check the number of packets received, it is random as we are checking status through PS randomly.
-Reading the error register to confirm, any error is occurred during transaction.
-Message: "TEST IS PASSED" concludes the hardware flow.
+When running the VCK190 board, make sure you have the right onboard switches flipped for booting from the SD card.
+  1. Insert the SD card and turn ON the board.
+  2. Wait for the Linux command prompt to be available on an attached monitor and keyboard.
+  3. To run your application enter the command: ./host.exe krnl_lab8.xclbin.
+  4. You should see a **TEST PASSED** which means that the application ran successfully!

+**IMPORTANT:** To re-run the application, you must power cycle the board.

 ## Summary